KeplerGO/pyke/docs/source/contributing.rst

 If you want to make a more significant change, such as adding a new tool or feature, we recommend discussing the change in advance by opening a GitHub issue.

-If in doubt on how to open a pull request, we recommend Astropy's tutorial called "`How to make a code contribution by Astropy <http://docs.astropy.org/en/stable/development/workflow/development_workflow.html>`_".
+If in doubt on how to open a pull request, we recommend Astropy's "`How to make a code contribution <http://docs.astropy.org/en/stable/development/workflow/development_workflow.html>`_" tutorial.